Camel-Integration/camel-examples/camel-cxf-examples/spring-mvc-rest/README.md

 Example Response:
 `
 {
 "numberToDollarsResult": "one hundred and twenty three dollars" }
 `

 ### API Documentation

 You can find the API documentation in the JSON format at [http://localhost:8080/api-docs](http://localhost:8080/api-docs).<br>
-For yaml format, you can use [http://localhost:8080/api-docs.yaml](http://localhost:8080/api-docs.yaml)
+This service has also the Swagger UI enable and that is accessible at [https://localhost:8080/swagger-ui.html](https://localhost:8080/swagger-ui.html)

 ## Run Locally